 “If somewhere there is a book of days in which is written our future possibilities then you can be sure at the very top of Lucille Ball’s page are the words, “Lucy Ricardo.”” – American Masters, PBS, Finding Lucy

 It was “I Love Lucy” that catapulted Lucille Ball into the stratosphere of fame and what this tribute will focus on – the character and the medium that gave the woman and the talent the forum on which she let it all hang out, where she could fully realize her astounding talent.
 A talent, I might add, strictly reserved for guys at the time.
 Lucy showed she could not only do physical comedy, but do it better than anybody, yet always remained glamorous and feminine.
 Really something!

-After the heads of CBS were convinced a Cuban with a heavy accent could portray Lucy’s husband in a show, a Cuban with a heavy accent, Lucy and Desi made a pilot episode that incorporated sketches they used in their Vaudeville act.
+After the heads of CBS were convinced a Cuban with a heavy accent could portray Lucy’s husband in a show, Lucy and Desi made a pilot episode that incorporated sketches they used in their Vaudeville act.
 Unfortunately, the pilot episode didn’t air for audience consumption in the 1950s.
 I really wanted to include a clip of the pilot here but CBS wouldn’t allow it due to copyright issues.

 I must mention another obvious, as all I mention in this post is beloved entertainment history – aside from Lucille Ball’s talent and appeal, “I Love Lucy” would not have been what it was without the other talents associated with the show.
 Desi Arnaz showed his talent as a great straight man and his accent, which gave CBS so much worry at the onset of the show, turned out to add many great, funny moments in the show’s history.
 Mr. Arnaz also proved to be a television pioneer in his own right, ultimately and irrevocably changing the television industry forever.